davidkhachikov/MLOps-for-music-popularity-prediction/api/README.md

     / (GET): A welcome message describing the API and its endpoints.
     /predict (POST): Endpoint for sending prediction requests to the deployed model.

+You can use `scripts/test_api.sh` to test api/predict endpoint on example.
+You can find examples in api/examples folder.
+Also you can run predict endpoint of mlflow to try model on random element of sample.

 `scripts/deploy_docker.sh`

 This script is used to build and run the Docker container for the API.